 iCloud: iCloud storage and backup overview

 When you sign up for iCloud, you automatically get 5 GB of free storage.
-Your iCloud storage is used for iCloud Backup, app data and documents stored in iCloud, and iCloud Mail (your @icloud.com email account).
+Your iCloud storage is used for iOS device backup, iCloud Drive, iCloud Photo Library, app data and documents stored in iCloud, and iCloud Mail (your @icloud.com email account).

 What iCloud backs up

-You have important information on your iPhone, iPad, and iPod touch. iCloud automatically backs up your device over Wi-Fi every day while it’s turned on, locked, and connected to a power source.
-With your device information backed up in iCloud, you can easily set up a new device or restore information on one you already have.
+iCloud automatically backs up the information on your devices—iPhone, iPad, and iPod touch—over Wi-Fi every day when they are turned on, locked, and connected to a power source.
+When your iOS device information is backed up in iCloud, you can easily set up a new device or restore information on one you already have.

 Here’s what iCloud backs up: